idealparable/BibleQ/DidLazarusWriteJohn.md

 Psalm 22:

 /For the Chief Musician; set to “The Doe of the Morning.”
-A Psalm by David.
+A Psalm by David.<br>
-1 **My God, my God, why have you forsaken me?**
+1 <b>>My God, my God, why have you forsaken me?</b><br>
-Why are you so far from helping me, and from the words of my groaning?
+Why are you so far from helping me, and from the words of my groaning?<br>
-2 My God, I cry in the daytime, but you don’t answer;
+2 My God, I cry in the daytime, but you don’t answer;<br>
-in the night season, and am not silent.
+in the night season, and am not silent.<br>
-3 But you are holy,
+3 But you are holy,<br>
-you who inhabit the praises of Israel.
+you who inhabit the praises of Israel.<br>
-4 Our fathers trusted in you.
+4 Our fathers trusted in you.<br>
-They trusted, and you delivered them.
+They trusted, and you delivered them.<br>
-5 They cried to you, and were delivered.
+5 They cried to you, and were delivered.<br>
-They trusted in you, and were not disappointed.
+They trusted in you, and were not disappointed.<br>
-6 But I am a worm, and no man;
+6 But I am a worm, and no man;<br>
-a reproach of men, and despised by the people.
+a reproach of men, and despised by the people.<br>
-7 All those who see me mock me.
+7 All those who see me mock me.<br>
 They insult me with their lips.
-They shake their heads, saying, 8 “He trusts in Yahweh.
+They shake their heads, saying,<br>
+8 “He trusts in Yahweh.<br>
-Let him deliver him.
+Let him deliver him.<br>
-Let him rescue him, since he delights in him.”
+Let him rescue him, since he delights in him.”<br>
-9 But you brought me out of the womb.
+9 But you brought me out of the womb.<br>
-You made me trust while at my mother’s breasts.
+You made me trust while at my mother’s breasts.<br>
-10 I was thrown on you from my mother’s womb.
+10 I was thrown on you from my mother’s womb.<br>
-You are my God since my mother bore me.
+You are my God since my mother bore me.<br>
-11 Don’t be far from me, for trouble is near.
+11 Don’t be far from me, for trouble is near.<br>
-For there is no one to help.
+For there is no one to help.<br>
-12 Many bulls have surrounded me.
+12 Many bulls have surrounded me.<br>
-Strong bulls of Bashan have encircled me.
+Strong bulls of Bashan have encircled me.<br>
-13 They open their mouths wide against me, lions tearing prey and roaring.
+13 They open their mouths wide against me,<br>
+lions tearing prey and roaring.<br>
-14 I am poured out like water.
+14 I am poured out like water.<br>
-All my bones are out of joint.
+All my bones are out of joint.<br>
-My heart is like wax.
+My heart is like wax.<br>
-It is melted within me.
+It is melted within me.<br>
-15 My strength is dried up like a potsherd.
+15 My strength is dried up like a potsherd.<br>
-My tongue sticks to the roof of my mouth.
+My tongue sticks to the roof of my mouth.<br>
-You have brought me into the dust of death.
+You have brought me into the dust of death.<br>
-16 For dogs have surrounded me.
+16 For dogs have surrounded me.<br>
-A company of evildoers have enclosed me.
+A company of evildoers have enclosed me.<br>
-They have pierced my hands and feet.†
+They have pierced my hands and feet.†<br>
-17 I can count all of my bones.
+17 I can count all of my bones.<br>
-They look and stare at me.
+They look and stare at me.<br>
-18 They divide my garments among them.
+18 They divide my garments among them.<br>
-They cast lots for my clothing.
+They cast lots for my clothing.<br>

-19 But don’t be far off, Yahweh.
+19 But don’t be far off, Yahweh.<br>
 You are my help.
-Hurry to help me!
+Hurry to help me!<br>
-20 Deliver my soul from the sword, my precious life from the power of the dog.
+20 Deliver my soul from the sword,<br>
+my precious life from the power of the dog.<br>
-21 Save me from the lion’s mouth!
+21 Save me from the lion’s mouth!<br>
-Yes, you have rescued me from the horns of the wild oxen.
+Yes, you have rescued me from the horns of the wild oxen.<br>

-22 I will declare your name to my brothers.
+22 I will declare your name to my brothers.<br>
-Among the assembly, I will praise you.
+Among the assembly, I will praise you.<br>
-23 You who fear Yahweh, praise him!
+23 You who fear Yahweh, praise him!<br>
-All you descendants of Jacob, glorify him!
+All you descendants of Jacob, glorify him!<br>
-Stand in awe of him, all you descendants of Israel!
+Stand in awe of him, all you descendants of Israel!<br>
-24 <b>For he has not despised nor abhorred the affliction of the afflicted, neither has he hidden his face from him;
+24 <b>For he has not despised nor abhorred the affliction of the afflicted,<br>
+neither has he hidden his face from him;<br>
-but when he cried to him, he heard.</b>
+but when he cried to him, he heard.</b><br>

-25 My praise of you comes in the great assembly.
+25 My praise of you comes in the great assembly.<br>
-I will pay my vows before those who fear him.
+I will pay my vows before those who fear him.<br>
-26 <b>The humble shall eat and be satisfied.
+26 <b>The humble shall eat and be satisfied.<br>
-They shall praise Yahweh who seek after him.
+They shall praise Yahweh who seek after him.<br>
-Let your hearts live forever.</b>
+Let your hearts live forever.</b><br>
-27 All the ends of the earth shall remember and turn to Yahweh.
+27 All the ends of the earth shall remember and turn to Yahweh.<br>
-All the relatives of the nations shall worship before you.
+All the relatives of the nations shall worship before you.<br>
-28 For the kingdom is Yahweh’s.
+28 For the kingdom is Yahweh’s.<br>
-He is the ruler over the nations.
+He is the ruler over the nations.<br>
-29 All the rich ones of the earth shall eat and worship.
+29 All the rich ones of the earth shall eat and worship.<br>
-<b>All those who go down to the dust shall bow before him,
+<b>All those who go down to the dust shall bow before him,<br>
-even he who can’t keep his soul alive.</b>
+even he who can’t keep his soul alive.</b><br>
-30 Posterity shall serve him.
+30 Posterity shall serve him.<br>
-Future generations shall be told about the Lord.
+Future generations shall be told about the Lord.<br>
-31 They shall come and shall declare his righteousness to a people that shall be born,
+31 They shall come and shall declare his righteousness to a people that shall be born,<br>
 <b><i></u>FOR HE HAS DONE IT</u></i></b>./

 Matthew 27: